Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

 1. Increase light exposure.

 Some people say sitting is the new smoking when it comes to negative health effects.
 A sedentary lifestyle can create a buildup of fatty acids, potentially leading to heart disease.
-Staying static can also lead to blood clots or an increased chance of diabetes.
+Staying sedentary can also lead to blood clots or an increased chance of diabetes.
 When the weather gets too cold to participate in outdoor physical activities, the resulting lack of exercise or movement can lead to feelings of anxiety and depression

 Yoga